uswds/uswds-site/pages/style/typescale.md

 Since both the `rem` and absolute `px` values change depending on the theme settings and the typeface, the following table displays only the `px` value of the target.

 ## Theme typescale
 The nine-step theme scale should be sufficient for most project needs.
 First, try to use the theme scale.
-If your projects needs require more than nine sizes, use steps from the common scale as needed.
+If your projects needs require more than nine sizes, use steps from the system scale as needed.

 <div class="grid-row grid-gap flex-align-center margin-bottom-2 padding-bottom-1 border-bottom-2px margin-top-4 text-bold">
   <div class="grid-col-2 text-700 font-sans-1">token</div>
-  <div class="grid-col-2 text-700 font-sans-1">common scale</div>
+  <div class="grid-col-2 text-700 font-sans-1">system scale</div>
   <div class="grid-col-1 text-700 font-sans-1">px</div>
   <div class="grid-col-fill text-700 font-sans-1">example</div>
   <div class="grid-col-3 text-300 font-sans-1 text-right">example utility</div>